 Figure 1.
 Schematic representation of stimulation-mediated HASMC invasion.
 Circulating PDGF-BB and Ang II activate specific receptors expressed on the plasma membrane of HASMC.
 Through proximal activation of factors such as G proteins, ßarrestin, adaptor proteins and ARF GEF, these receptors can promote the activation of the small GTP-binding protein ARF6.
 Activated ARF6, in turn, acts as a molecular switch to activate in time and in place, different signaling pathways such as the MAPK/ERK1/2, PI3K/AKT or PAK, depending on the nature of the stimuli.
-These leads to relocalisation of MMP14 at the membrane, which mediate ECM degradation directly or through regulation of MMP2 activation.
+This leads to relocalisation of MMP14 at the membrane, which mediates ECM degradation directly or through regulation of MMP2 activation.